ORNL-MDF/3DThesis/README.md

 Intensity
 - `Power`: Power of energy source (W)
 - `Efficiency`: Absorption efficiency of beam; refer to literature for accurate values.
-Typically it is 0.35 for L-PBF and 0.85 for E-PBF.
+Typically it is 0.35 for laser powder bed fusion (PBF) and 0.85 for electron beam PBF.

 #### Path File
 This file dictate where and how the heat source travels.
 This file and all its components are necessary.
 An incomplete path file will cause failures.
 The format is different than other files and is in the form: